Post Marathon Blues š 6 Tips to Overcome Them Quick!

 Lots of the information you find online is based on research conducted on healthy young men.
 This doesn't necessarily work for female runners due to differences in our cardiovascular system, musculoskeletal system, our metabolism, and most importantly, our female sex hormones!

-My new book explores these differences and explains why we need to train differently as females to reach our full potential and avoid burnout or injuries.
+My book explores these differences and explains why we need to train differently as females to reach our full potential and avoid burnout or injuries.
 This book will help you train SMARTER, not harder, to achieve more than you believe is possible.